 dpage/pgadmin4:latest

-Step 2: Install NGINX for Reverse Proxy π
+Step 2: Set Up NGINX Reverse Proxy π

 sudo apt update